 Kaukas sawmill in Lappeenranta has been operating and expanding on the same site for exactly 60 years.
 The reason why this location was chosen for the sawmill all those years ago still applies today, and it will ensure the operation of the sawmill in the future.
-The sawmill has been continually developed over the years, and the existence of the traditional industry cannot be taken for granted.
-Nonetheless, future prospects are promising, and at the sawmill, the 60th anniversary year is celebrated with great pride for the work that has been done.
+The sawmill has been continually developed over the years, as the existence of the traditional industry cannot be taken for granted.
+As a result, future prospects are promising, and the 60th anniversary year is celebrated with great pride at the sawmill for all the work that has been done.

 A story dating back to 1892

 UPM Kaukas sawmill was originally established in Varkaansaari, Kanavansuu district in 1892.
 The sawmill was run successfully by the Norwegian Salvese brothers, but they sold their business to Kaukas in 1916.
 The restless war years gave rise to concerns about the management of assets, which resulted in many foreign entrepreneurs leaving Finland.

 As a result of the deal, Kaukas obtained four sawmills, the Lauritsala Manor and almost 70,000 hectares of forest.
 The company became a significant forest owner, which alleviated the intense competition for raw materials.
 The sawmill continued to operate in Varkaansaari until Kaukas started kiln-drying sawn timber—the first Finnish operator to do so—in 1959.
 It was at this time that the operation was transferred from the Kanavansuu district to its current location at the Kaukas mill site.
 There was a desire to concentrate all forest industry operations at one single site.
 At that time, there was a lot of vacant land around the mill for expansion.
 Today, the mill site today covers 300 hectares, with the sawmill comprising nearly a third of it.